 Surprisingly, no significant impact from cloud obstruction could be detected from the present data.
-Although lower car densities seemed to be associated to images that were more heavily obstructed by clouds (Fig. 3e), the overall effect was not statistically significant (Table 1).
+Although lower car densities seemed to be associated to images that were more heavily obstructed by clouds (Fig. 7e), the overall effect was not statistically significant (Table 1).
 It is noteworthy that all model assumptions were reasonably met, i.e., residual normality, homoscedasticity and independence.
-We refer to Figure B8 for a visual overview of the model’s diagnostics.
+We refer to Supplementary Figure S23 for a visual overview of the model’s diagnostics.

 Tables